gporais/kolorscript-lang/README.md

     Result:
     ![output-2](https://raw.githubusercontent.com/gporais/kolorscript-lang/master/images/screenshots/Output-2.gif)

-> [!IMPORTANT]
-> Explicitly showing `<space>` when typing the code is due to prefix whitespaces are CRITICAL, for it defines the color of the word.
+IMPORTANT: Explicitly showing `<space>` when typing the code is due to prefix whitespaces are CRITICAL, for it defines the color of the word.
 Please make sure there are NO unused prefix whitespace anywhere in the file.

 ## Usage
 ### Running your code